jayadityashah/ELEC-E8408-Course-Project-Template/README.md

 - Member 3
 - Member 4

+Please add also as contributors to the project the course staff (all 4 of us!):
+@jayadityashah @blasty3 @azafar46123 @dheeraj1856

+you are then recommeneded to the make the repository private.

 # Repository organization
 Your project implementation should follow the skelaton organization in this repository.
 See readme.md files in each folder.